 Grassland is extensive covering much of the area.
 It is recognised that grassland benefits from higher grazing impacts.
 Grassland monitoring, we are told, is extremely technical and requires extensive botanical knowledge which will be outside of the skill set of most deer managers.
 Whilst there is a heading for Grassland included in the Habitat Impacts section of the BPG there is no BPG HIA published method for grassland or grass-dominated habitats.
-There is a note which says '(simply holding page for now)'.
-(09/05/2024)
+There is a note which continues to say '(simply holding page for now)'.
+(Current 10/6/2025.)